cainhill/render-engine/README.md

 # render-engine

 A script for making one or more compilation videos from source videos.
-Runs inside the excellent [eswardudi/python-ffmpeg](https://hub.docker.com/r/eswardudi/python-ffmpeg) Docker image.

 ## 📌 Purpose